kjson/eo/README.md

 # eo
-Command line tool to quickly edit files in object stores.
+Command line tool to quickly edit files in object stores with `$EDITOR`.

 ## Usage